Work Wall Storage

 How to make it: Measure your table and cut a piece of fabric to fit around the sides of the table you want to be skirted and cut to the proper length (the fabric should begin at the tabletop and reach the floor).
 Hem or finish the fabric as desired.
 Following the manufacturer's instructions, place hook-and-loop tape around the edge of the table and along the top edge of the skirt.
 Attach the skirt to the table using the hook-and-loop tape.

-How to Make It: Reinforce stapled slats on the crates with screws.
+How to make it: Reinforce stapled slats on the crates with screws.
 Paint or finish the crates as desired.
 Stack the crates together and attach with screws.
-Make sure your configuration as a sturdy base to support the crates above it.
+Make sure your configuration has a sturdy base to support the crates above it.
 If you have children, use molly bolts to attach the crates to the wall.